Wheel Squad: Broadcasting

-The series aired on M6 in France starting in 2000.
+Wheel Squad aired on M6 in France starting in 2000.
 In Italy the series aired on Rai Tre and Rai Gulp, while in Germany it aired on kabel eins & ProSieben.
 In Spain the series aired on Fox Kids, Antena 3 and Clan.
 The English dub of Wheel Squad aired on CITV in the United Kingdom, Network Ten in Australia, and Disney Channel in Southeast Asia.